-As per submission made by the School in proposal for enhancement of fee for FY 2018-19, the School has not provided details related to arrears payable towards 7th CPC.
-Accordingly, difference between budgeted salary (INR 6,61,80,000) and actual salary paid (INR 5,61,02,044) of INR 1,00,77,956 has been considered as 7th CPC arrears while deriving the fund position of the School and direction is given to the School to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
+As per submission made by the School in proposal for enhancement of fee for FY 2019-20, the School has budgeted INR 1,84,47,000 towards arrear of 7th CPC has been considered while deriving the fund position of the School and with the direction to the School to implement the recommendations of 7th CPC in full within 30 days from the date of issue of this order.
 A strict action against the School would be initiated u/s 24(3) of DSEA, 1973 for non-compliance with the direction cited above.

 ii.
-In view of the above examination, it is evident that the school has sufficient funds to carry on the operation of the school for the academic session 2018-19 on the existing fees structure.
+In view of the above examination, it is evident that the School has sufficient funds to carry on the operation of the school for the academic session 2019-20 on the existing fees structure.
 In this regard, Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that,